Montenegro - Data Protection Overview

 - order the erasure of personal data collected without legal grounds;

-- impose a ban on transfer of personal data from Montenegro or on disclosure of data to recipients in contravention to the PDPL; and
+- impose a ban on the transfer of personal data from Montenegro or on disclosure of data to recipients in contravention to the PDPL; and

-- impose a ban on entrusting of personal data processing where the processor of personal data does not meet the requirements with regard to the protection of personal data or where entrusting of such tasks was carried out in contravention to the PDPL.
+- impose a ban on the entrusting of personal data processing where the processor of personal data does not meet the requirements with regard to the protection of personal data or where the entrusting of such tasks was carried out in contravention to the PDPL.

 - processing personal data in breach of the PDPL;